-When passing a motorcycle, remember to give the motorcycle the same full lane width as other vehicles are allowed.
-Never move into the same lane space as a motorcycle, even if the lane is wide and the motorcyclist is riding to one side.
+When you pass a motorcycle, remember to give the motorcycle the same full lane width as other vehicles are allowed.
+Never move into the same lane space as a motorcycle, even if the lane is wide and the motorcycle is to one side.

-The law requires you to use directional or hand signals at least 100 feet (30 m) before making a lane change.
-You may never pass a vehicle which has stopped at a crosswalk to allow a pedestrian to cross.
+The law requires you to use turn signal lamps or hand and arm signals to indicate your intention to change lanes at least 100 feet (30 m) before you make a lane change.
+You must never pass a vehicle that has stopped at a crosswalk to allow a pedestrian to go across.

-The left lane is usually used for passing other vehicles.
-However, you may not pass a vehicle on the left if:
+The left lane is normally used to pass other vehicles.
+You cannot pass a vehicle on the left if:

 - Your lane has a solid yellow center line.

-- You cannot safely return to the right lane before reaching a solid yellow center line for the right lane.
+- You cannot safely return to the right lane before you reach a solid yellow center line for the right lane.

-- You cannot safely return to the right lane before any approaching vehicle comes within 200 feet (60 m) of you.
+- You cannot safely return to the right lane before any oncoming vehicle comes within 200 feet (60 m) of you.

-- You are approaching a curve or the crest of a hill on a two-way road and cannot see around or over it.
+- You approach a curve or the top of a hill on a two-way road and cannot see around or over it.

 - You are within 100 feet (30 m) of a railroad crossing on a two-way roadway.